galaxyproject/training-material/topics/single-cell/tutorials/scrna-seurat-pbmc3k/tutorial.md

 ![14 Violin plots showing expression of different genes.
 Plot 1 shows IL7R expression in clusters 0, 2, and 4, with some expression in cluster 7.
 Plot 2 shows CCR7 expression in cluster 0 and to a lesser extent in cluster 2.
 Plot 3 shows CD14 expression in cluster 1.
 Plot 4 shows LYZ expression across all clusters, with the highest expression in clusters 1 and 7.
 Plot 5 shows S100A4 expression across all clusters, with the highest expression in clusters 1 and 5.
 Plot 6 shows MS4A1 expression in cluster 3.
 Plot 7 shows CD8A expression in cluster 4.
 Plot 8 shows FCGR3A expression in clusters 5 and 6.
 Plot 9 shows MS4A7 expression in cluster 5 and to a lesser extent in cluster 1.
 Plot 10 shows GNLY expression in clusters 4 and 6.
 Plot 11 shows NKG7 expression in clusters 4 and 6, with some expression at lower levels in clusters 5 and 7.
 Plot 12 shows FCER1A expression in cluster 7.
 Plot 13 shows CST3 expression in clusters 1, 5, and 7 with some expression in cluster 8.
 Plot 14 shows PPBP expression in cluster 8.](../../images/scrna-seurat-pbmc3k/seurat_Violin_CellTypeMarkers.png "Violin plots showing expression of canonical marker genes by cluster (Separate preprocessing steps)")

-If you used SCTransfrom then you should see these violin plots:
+If you used SCTransform then you should see these violin plots:

 ![14 Violin plots showing expression of different genes.
 Plot 1 shows IL7R expression in clusters 0, 2, 4, 8, and 10.
 Plot 2 shows CCR7 expression in clusters 2, 8, and 10.
 Plot 3 shows CD14 expression in cluster 1.
 Plot 4 shows LYZ expression across all clusters, with high expression in cluster 1 and 9.
 Plot 5 shows S100A4 expression across all clusters, with the highest expression in clusters 1, 6, and 9.
 Plot 6 shows MS4A1 expression in cluster 3.
 Plot 7 shows CD8A expression in cluster 4, 7, and 8.
 Plot 8 shows FCGR3A expression in clusters 5, 6, and 7.
 Plot 9 shows MS4A7 expression in cluster 6 with some low expression in cluster 1.
 Plot 10 shows high GNLY expression in cluster 5 as well as expression at various levels in cluster 7.
 Plot 11 shows NKG7 expression in clusters 4, 5, and 7.
 Plot 12 shows FCER1A expression in cluster 9.
 Plot 13 shows CST3 expression in clusters 1, 6, 9, and 11.
 Plot 14 shows PPBP expression in cluster 11.](../../images/scrna-seurat-pbmc3k/seurat_Violin_CellTypeMarkers_SCT.png "Violin plots showing expression of canonical marker genes by cluster (SCTransform)")